 Ceviche is fresh, satisfying AND HEALTHY!
-It is zesty and perfectly tender.
+It is zesty and the fish is perfectly tender.
 The avocado adds a bit of rich creaminess that really puts it over the top.

 The plate of ceviche below is the best ceviche I have ever had in my life and is what inspired me to make my own.
 It was 2012 and I was studying in Peru.
 I had just met with a bunch of Peruvian med students and toured a local hospital as part of my studies.
 Afterwards a couple of the local students suggested we go to this local restaurant and get their ceviche.